richardschoen/iforgit/knowledge/PUB400_Testing.md

 **That concludes your first basic test of iForGFit.**

+❗iForGit CL commands also work well with RDI and VS Code.

 To learn more or discuss your scenario please reach out to MobiGoGo LLC.
 Email: richard@mobigogo.net
 Web: https://www.iforgit.com

 Every shop has very different source versioning and deployment needs.
 Feel free to reach out to discuss your specific scenario.